targetteal/o2-pt/rule-book.md

 What can be done in the _Adapt Mode_ can only be done inside the _Adapt Mode_.
 This means that you cannot add, remove or change the _Circle_ structure outside this mode.
 Except for asynchronous proposals.

-The _Facilitator_ must ask the _Secretary_ to build a list of tensions to process, exactly as described in the _Sync Mode_.
+The _Facilitator_ must ask the _Secretary_ to build a list of _Tensions_ to process, exactly as described in the _Sync Mode_.

-After the tension list is built, the _Facilitator_ must guide the resolution of each tension list item, using the following process guidelines:
+After the _Tension_ list is built, the _Facilitator_ must guide the resolution of each _Tension_ list item, using the following process guidelines:

 - Quick proposal building
-- One tension at a time
+- One _Tension_ at a time
 - Example-based proposals only
 - Structural changes only
 - Personal expression equivalence